Jun-Jie-Shi/M2FTrans/README.md

-# M2FTrans: Modality-Masked Fusion Transformer for Incomplete Multi-Modality Brain Tumor Segmentation
+# M$^2$FTrans: Modality-Masked Fusion Transformer for Incomplete Multi-Modality Brain Tumor Segmentation

-This repository is the official **PyTorch** implementation of our work:

-M2FTrans: Modality-Masked Fusion Transformer for Incomplete Multi-Modality Brain Tumor Segmentation
+This repository is the official **PyTorch** implementation of our work: [M$^2$FTrans: Modality-Masked Fusion Transformer for Incomplete Multi-Modality Brain Tumor Segmentation](https://doi.org/10.1109/JBHI.2023.3326151), presented at IEEE-JBHI 2023.

 ## Setup